rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-scenario-error-and-exception-handling.md

 ## <a name="summary"></a>Summary

 * You can easily implement logging and error handling in a logic app.
-* You can use DocumentDB as the repository for log and error records (documents).
+* You can use Azure Cosmos DB as the repository for log and error records (documents).
 * You can use MVC to create a portal to display log and error records.

 ### <a name="source-code"></a>Source code